eodash/eodash/docs/api/interfaces/WebComponentProps.md

 > **`optional`** **onMounted**: (`el`, `store`, `router`) => `void` \| `Promise`\<`void`\>

-Function that is triggered when the web component is mounted in the DOM.
+Triggered when the web component is mounted in the DOM.

 #### Parameters